MGhaith/textual-tutorial/README.md

-# Stopwatch App as TUI
+# Clock App as TUI
 A simple stopwatches app created using Textual.

 ## Source